 The Group operates in highly competitive markets and the operation is exposed to various operational and financial risk factors.
 Financial risks mainly pertain to liquidity, financing and currency exposure.
 As a large proportion of the group's net asset values are held via subsidiaries that have USD as accounting currency, exchange rate changes when converted to SEK have a large impact on the group's equity.
 Financial risk management is handled by the Group's central finance department, based on the finance policy adopted by the Board.
 The policy includes clear instructions on how to manage various financial risks, in which various types of derivative instruments comprise key elements in minimizing the financial risks.
 The policy also includes instructions for managing credit and liquidity risks through financing and loan commitments.
 The foreign exchange risk is primarily reduced by matching the exposure to revenues in various currencies with costs in the corresponding currency.
 In the same manner, assets in a certain currency are primarily matched with liabilities in the same currency.

 The primary operational risk factors comprise overall macroeconomic market conditions, competitive situations, the flow of goods in prioritized market segments and the general balance between supply and demand on vessels, which impacts prices and profit margins.
 The goal of the Group's overall risk management policy is to ensure a balance between risk and profitability.
 The market for Viking Supply Ships is dependent on the level of investments within the oil industry, which in turn is largely driven by price trends in the global oil market.
-The decline in the offshore market in recent years has impacted the Group's profitability and liquidity.
+Fluctuations in the oil market affects the Group's profitability and liquidity.
 The Group has a clear focus on increasing the number of vessels on term contracts within the offshore operations to mitigate fluctuations in rates and utilization.

-The Group is also exposed to risks regarding political and social instability.
-The conflict between Russia and Ukraine has led to sanctions with termination of contracts as a result.
-The conflict has also led to disruption in supplier chains in general.
+The Group is exposed to risks of political and social instability.
+The Russian invasion of Ukraine has led to extensive sanctions, which has led to the termination of the Group's activities in Russia.
+The general global uncertainty has led to increased prices and disruptions in important supply chains.